Awointa/Awointa/README.md

 - 👋 Hi, I’m @Awointa
-- 👀 Front-end dev
+- 👀 Front-end and smart contract developer
-- 🌱 aspiring fullstack dev
 - 📫 How to reach me ... akosawointa@gmail.com

 <!---